PunkMaldito/weather_to_x/README.md

 # Weather To X
-A simple Sinatra aplication that retrieves weather information and post on X.
+A simple Sinatra application that retrieves weather information and post on X.

 ## System Architecture